godatadriven/dbt-bouncer/src/dbt_bouncer/checks/checks.md

 # `check_model_documentation_coverage`

-Set the minimum percentage of models that have apopulated description.
+Set the minimum percentage of models that have a populated description.

 **Argument(s)**: